sfstarter/SfsAdminBundle/Resources/doc/docs/index.md

 ## Configuration

 ###Configure the kernel
-To enable the bundle, you need to add the following line in the *app/AppKernel.php* file:
+To enable the bundle, you need to add the following lines in the *app/AppKernel.php* file:
 ```
 // app/AppKernel.php